danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ### 7. Trigger a transcoder job

-With everything up and running, we can now upload a WebM audio file to our input bucket.
-In the AWS web console, navigate to the "S3" service:
+With everything up and running, we can now upload a WebM audio file to the input bucket.
+Navigate to the "S3" service in AWS web console:

 - Select your input bucket.
 - Click "Upload".
 - Add a WebM file.
 - Click on "Upload" again.

-> If you don't have a WebM file, but would like to try this out, you can use my <a href="./audio/test.webm" download>test.webm</a> file--it's a 3 min. recording of a podcast I was listening to.
+> If you don't have a WebM file, but would like to try this out, you can use my <a href="./audio/test.webm" download>test.webm</a> file--it's a 3 minute (2,9 MB) recording of a podcast I was listening to.

 This action will trigger an `s3:ObjectCreated` event and AWS will execute the Lambda function we deployed in the previous step, which will schedule a transcoder job.